10 Easy Ways to Lower Air Conditioning Costs

 "A good rule of thumb is that you shouldn't need a sweater inside when it's hot outside," he says.
 Experiment with your thermostat to find the highest possible temperature that still allows you to remain comfortable.
-If you typically keep your home at 72 degrees, for example, try bumping the temperature up to 75 for a few hours and see how you feel.
-According to Energy.gov, dialing the temperature back 7-10 degrees Fahrenheit from its typical setting for 8 hours a day can cut your energy costs by 10% annually.
+If you typically keep your home at 72°F, for example, try bumping the temperature up to 75 for a few hours and see how you feel.
+According to Energy.gov, dialing the temperature back 7-10°F from its typical setting for 8 hours a day can cut your energy costs by 10% annually.

 2. Install a smart thermostat.

 A smart thermostat allows you to schedule temperature changes based on the time of day and adjust the thermostat even when you're away from home.
 Some devices also include geofencing technology, which can detect when you're not at home and adjust the thermostat accordingly, helping you save up to 30% more energy, Munin says.

-3. Limit heat-producing appliances during the day.
+4. Limit heat-producing appliances during the day.

 Plan your schedule so you can run the dryer, dishwasher, and oven in the early morning or evening rather than during the warmest hours of the day.
-Air-conditioning also lowers humidity as it cools the air, so you shouldn't need to run a separate dehumidifier.
+Air conditioning also lowers humidity as it cools the air, so you shouldn't need to run a separate dehumidifier.

-4. Adjust the temperature at night.
+5. Adjust the temperature at night.

 It can be difficult to fall asleep when you're uncomfortably warm, so you might prefer to lower your home's temperature at night.
 And because the temperatures outside usually dip as the sun goes down, setting your thermostat back a couple of degrees at night is generally not a problem, Munin says.

 6. Keep windows sealed.

 Sealing off your home from the heat outside is key to keeping it cool.
 Keep windows closed on hot days, and be sure to lock them to create an airtight seal and eliminate cool-air leaks.
 Opt for light-colored window treatments that reflect the sun's rays, and draw the curtains or blinds to block the light.
 If outdoor temperatures are cool at night, cross-ventilate rooms by opening windows.
 Close them again in the morning to seal in the cool air.

-6. Take advantage of shade.
+7. Take advantage of shade.

 Reduce the load on your air-conditioner by shading east-, south-, and west-facing windows.
 Outside, consider extending roof eaves or add a trellis or awning to shade windows.
 Add tinted window film ($30, The Home Depot) to lessen the effects of radiant heat and UV light while maintaining views.
 Planting trees on the south and west sides of your house can also pay off when they're full-grown, as they can block the sun's most intense rays.

-7. Insulate your home against air leaks.
+8. Insulate your home against air leaks.

 To prevent cool air from escaping, make sure your home is properly sealed and insulated.
 Check for air leaks around windows and doors, and use a caulk gun ($10, The Home Depot) to seal any gaps that could be making your cooling system work overtime.
 Inspect the attic's insulation and head to your local home improvement store to get more if needed.
 If you're planning a large-scale addition or a project that requires relocation of exterior walls, apply a high-quality house wrap to the outside of exterior walls before installing siding to help keep your home cool and reduce your energy bills.

-8. Keep your AC in good working condition.
+9. Keep your AC in good working condition.